Canon EF 16-35mm f/4 L IS: First Thoughts

 • What about photographers shooting cropped sensor cameras?
 That is also a very interesting question.
 I still think that that the Canon EFS 17-55mm f/2.8 IS lens is likely a better value for cropped-sensor Canon shooters.
 It has excellent image quality, a larger f/2.8 maximum aperture, a larger focal length range, image stabilization, and a price that is closer to that of the 17-40mm f/4 L. The image-stabilization feature of the new 16-35 f/4 elimates one of those advantages, but the EFS lens still seems like a better bet for cropped-sensor shooters on the other counts.

 • This “test “is not comprehensive.
-Indeed, as I wrote, the basis of this article was mostly a single shooting experience, on which I merely shot the lens the way I would most typically use such a lens — small apertures, working from the tripod, taking advantage of large DOF.
+Indeed, as I wrote, the basis of this article was mostly a single shooting experience, during which I used the lens the way I would most typically use such a lens — small apertures, working from the tripod, taking advantage of large DOF.
 I did not “test” the wide open f/4 performance in the corners (aside from my informal handheld test when I received the lens), so I cannot yet say as much about the corner performance at f/4 nor about the IS system.
 Stay tuned…

 Questions?
 Comments?
 Observations based on your own experience with this new lens?
 Please leave a comment below.